Christian Stangl

-Christian Stangl ([ˈkrɪsti̯a(ː)n ˈʃtaŋl̩]; born July 10, 1966 in Landl, Austria) is an Austrian alpine style mountaineer and mountain guide.
+Christian Stangl ([ˈkrɪsti̯a(ː)n ˈʃtaŋl̩]; born July 10, 1966) is an Austrian alpine style mountaineer and mountain guide.
 He has become known as Skyrunner by numerous exceptionally fast ascents of high mountains.
-His major success was in 2013, when he became the first person to ascend the three highest mountains on all seven continents, the so-called Triple Seven Summits.
+His major success was in 2013, when he became the first person to ascend the three highest mountains on all seven continents, the so-called "Triple Seven Summits".

 On January 15, 2013, he was the first person to ascent the Seven Second Summits, the second highest peaks of all seven continents.

-On August 23, 2013, after climbing Shkhara (5193m), he became the first person to have reached the third highest peaks on all seven continents.
+On August 23, 2013, after climbing Shkhara (5193m), he became the first person to have reached the third highest peaks on all seven continents, the Seven Third Summits.
 Because of measurement and definition issues Stangl climbed 30 peaks instead of only 21 to avoid any inaccuracy and misconception.
 On September 17, 2013, his achievement was certified by Guinness World Records in London.

 Early career

 Christian Stangl was born in 1966 in Landl (Styria), in the east of the Gesäuse National Park.
 After finishing school, he completed his education as an electrical engineer in a Higher Technical Institute.
 When he was 16, he began climbing and ventured into solo climbing, speed climbing, enchainment and winter climbing in the Alps.

 In 1990, he began high-altitude mountaineering in the Andes and the Himalaya.
 In 1991, during an attempt to climb a new route in the south wall of the 7285m high Baintha Brakk, he was seriously injured in an avalanche.
 In 1998, Stangl reached the Shishapangma, his first 8000er via the southwest face, the so-called "British Route".

 In 1995, Stangl started speed climbing ("skyrunning") the high Andes peaks.
 In the following years he succeeded in his first series of skyruns, reaching nine 6000ers within 18 days.
 Over the next few years, he successfully completed several other challenges in the Andes: Ten 6000ers within 7 days (2005), three 6000ers within one day (2006), and four 6000ers within one day (2008).